 To view FSPS COVID Updates, please visit the FSPS COVID Updates Page on the FSPS Website.

 REPORTING A POSITIVE COVID-19 CASE TO THE DISTRICT

 If a student or parent/guardian needs to report a positive Covid case or situation to the district, we ask that students and parents/guardians first inform the school nurse at their school during school hours.
 The school nurse will then follow the protocols for reporting the positive case or situation to the district point of contact.
-If a student or parent/guardian needs to report a positive Covid case or situation to the district after school hours, please call this number: 479-651-4157.

 Although there are parts of the overall safety plan that require guidance from the Arkansas Division of Elementary and Secondary Education (DESE), the Arkansas Department of Health (ADH), and the Center for Disease Control (CDC), FSPS continues: